scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

    *<Shot record of the measured point values in :code:`rec.data`.>* :label:`figshotrecord`

+The adjoint test is the core definition of the adjoint of a linear operator.
+The mathematical correctness of the adjoint is required for mathematical adjoint-based optimisations methods that are only guarantied to converged with the correct adjoint.
+The test can be written as:

+.. math:: <src,\ adjoint(rec)> = <forward(src),\ rec>

-The above test can be used to verify the accuracy of the forward propagation and adjoint operators and has been shown to agree for 2D and 3D implementations **[CITE]**.
+The adjoint test can be used to verify the accuracy of the forward propagation and adjoint operators and has been shown to agree for 2D and 3D implementations [Louboutin17b]_.
 The shot record of the data measured at the receiver locations after the forward run is shown in :ref:`figshotrecord`.

+.. _`code generation section`:

 Automated code generation
 -------------------------